atari-monk/battleship-js/docs/log_task.md

 3. 15:12 - 16:30, refactor: migrate event handling to centralized configuration and enhance event management
 4. 17:43 - 17:54, refactor: simplify ShipPreview class by extracting painting logic and removing config dependency
 5. 17:55 - 18:36, refactor: remove config dependency from FleetService and centralize configuration for fleet and battle grids

+- Total 224 minutes = 3 hours 44 minutes
+- Refactoring code to make it pretty

 ### Plan